Union gives zero-star rating to committee’s gig worker designation advice

 The European Commission proposed rules to that effect earlier this month and, at Queen’s Park, NDP MPP Peggy Sattler’s private member’s Bill 28, Preventing Worker Misclassification Act, would have made similar changes — but was defeated when the PCs voted it down at second reading last month.

-Workforce Rehabilitation Advisory Committee member and labour lawyer Kathryn Marshall said she was “particularly excited about” the dependent contractor designation, touting it as an important step forward for gig workers.
+Workforce Recovery Advisory Committee member and labour lawyer Kathryn Marshall said she was “particularly excited about” the dependent contractor designation, touting it as an important step forward for gig workers.
 She also argued the idea of a dependent contractor is in keeping with Ontario law, “which has long recognized” that some people fall in between being a full employee and an independent contractor.

 “Right now these workers have zero employment rights and that’s wrong.
 And our recommendation is that it’s long past time to recognize these workers as being dependent contractors and being entitled to employment rights,” explained Marshall, before adding, “while also recognizing that these are workers who have a high degree of flexibility and are not in a traditional employee-employer relationship.”

 But gig workers should not have to sacrifice their demand for full rights as employees in order to get basic things like minimum wage and “bare bones” benefits, Scott said.

 “Is it appropriate that gig workers be permanently excluded from statutory benefits like maternal leave or injury protection and being able to choose to see an eye doctor or a dentist once a year?” she questioned.

 In a statement to Queen’s Park Today, Uber Canada said it hopes to work together with the province and gig workers to “help drivers and delivery people receive new benefits and protections — while still keeping the flexibility they value.”

 No decision yet from PCs on recommendations